 - Every computer should use these three basic protections: a Firewall, Anti-Virus Software, and Anti-Spyware Software.
 Once installed, make sure they are properly configured and use the maximum security settings.
 Equally important is keeping the software up-to-date.
 New threats are discovered every day, and keeping your software updated is one of the easier ways to protect yourself from an attack.
 In most cases, you can set the software to retrieve the updates automatically.
 Additionally, run full virus and malware scans on at least a weekly basis.

 - Implement a Patch Management program.
 Ensure that critical security patches are applied to all systems within 7-10 days of release.
-The program should also address patches for 3rd party applications such as Adobe Acrobat Reader and Flash, Backup Exec, and Symantec Anti-virus.
+The program should also address patches for 3rd party applications such as Adobe Acrobat Reader and Flash, and various Anti-virus providers.

 - immediately unplug the phone or internet cable line from your computer